 However, no model is ever finished and historical data used to train these models can go out of date, leading underwriters astray in their decision making.
 The data is the soul of the algorithm and continuous monitoring, updates and validation are needed to prevent model drift and optimal functioning.

 Actuaries have long been the single and mysterious source of pricing decisions.
 Prices were the results of massively complicated calculations only a handful of people really understood.
 Almost like a black box with walls made out of the most extreme performances of human intellect.
-Specialized tools, legal peculiarities and tradition in place of validation.

 The dusty and mysterious world of actuaries is not going away any time soon due to the legal obligations insurance companies need to satisfy.
-However, AI and machine learning are capable of significantly improving the process with their ability to process magnitude more data than any single team of actuaries ever could.
+However, AI and machine learning are capable of significantly improving the process with their ability to process much more data than any single team of actuaries ever could.
 Machine learning models make especially potent pricing models.
 The more data they have, the better they do.

 Rule based fraud detection systems get very complicated very quickly.
 As a result, fraud detection is heavily expert-driven, costly to do and hard to maintain.
 Investigating a single potential fraud case can cost thousands of dollars.
 AI and machine learning systems can increase the accuracy of fraud detection and reduce the number of false positives, thereby reducing cost and allowing experts to investigate cases more closely.